AZORES – The Trip

 Landscape of the Pico Island Vineyard Culture.

-Abandoned, stone-walled enclosures suffer from a low level of deterioration resulting from disuse and neglect, while certain invasive plants species have colonised many of -these abandoned currais.
+Abandoned, stone-walled enclosures suffer from a low level of deterioration resulting from disuse and neglect, while certain invasive plant species have colonized many of -these abandoned currais.

 This covers a large area north of Madalena.
 There is an amazing number of tiny plots surrounded by walls.
 Vines grow but don’t appear tended.